thaumavorio/coolw.vim/README.md

-# coolw-syntax
+# wool-syntax

-A plugin to provide Vim syntax for the Cool-W language used in the CS 4533 and CS 544 courses at WPI.
+A plugin to provide Vim syntax for the Wool language used in the CS 4533 and CS 544 courses at WPI.